whymarrh/jeopardy-parser/readme.md

 # What is this

-This, `parser.py`, is a script to extract Jeopardy! clues from the [J!
+This, `parser.py`, is a script to extract [Jeopardy!][4] clues from the [J!
 Archive][1] website and dump them into a SQLite database for use elsewhere.
 No particular application is intended, but a fair number of clues are skipped over when parsing, and any application requiring the complete set of clues will not find it here.

 To test the database, `test.py` outputs a single random clue from each of 10 random games.
 Manually comparing these clues to the J!
 Archive website is a way to verify that the clues are being matched to the proper category, game, etc.